‘Bigfoot is hiding… but not from us.’

-Bigfoot: The Lost Coast Tapes – aka The Lost Coast Tapes – is a 2012 American horror film that combines the found footage and bigfoot sub-genres.
+Bigfoot: The Lost Coast Tapes is a 2012 American horror film that combines the found footage and bigfoot sub-genres.
 It was directed by Corey Grant from a screenplay by Brian Kelsey and Bryan O’Cain.
+Also known as The Lost Coast Tapes

 Drew Rausch, Rich MacDonald, Ashley Wood, Noah Weisberg, Frank Ashmore, Rowdy Kelley, Japheth Gordon and Sweetie Sherrié.